lgnbhl/felixl.github.io/_posts/2019-11-07-swiss-data.md

 municipalities, the lowest level of administrative division in Switzerland.

-As always the code is fully reproducible, so you can so you can get it from my [Github](https://github.com/lgnbhl/blogposts/tree/master/swiss-data) account or on my online [RStudio Cloud](https://rstudio.cloud/project/673254) session.
+As always the code is fully reproducible, so you can get it from my [Github](https://github.com/lgnbhl/blogposts/tree/master/swiss-data) account or on my online [RStudio Cloud](https://rstudio.cloud/project/673254) session.